crigar97/Runners/README.md

 # Runners
-Runner is a landing page witch provides information about sport racing.
+Runners is a landing page witch provides information about sport racing.